openedx/openedx-filters/docs/reference/django-plugins-and-filters.rst

 Configure filters
 *****************

-Filters are configured in the ``OPEN_EDX_FILTERS_CONFIG`` dictionary which can we specified in your plugin's settings file.
+Filters are configured in the ``OPEN_EDX_FILTERS_CONFIG`` dictionary which can be specified in your plugin's settings file.
 The dictionary has the following structure:

 .. code-block:: python